 (i) Heat transfer machine and inspection table need to set in a restricted area for smooth production.

-(ii) Before start production needs to check the Logo placement, design, and fabric item, color combination etc. randomly.
+(ii) Production people need to check the Logo placement, design, and fabric item, color combination etc. randomly before start.

 (iii) Submit mock up two times daily for lab test and keep a record.